Field Collection for Fusion Projects | XGRIDS Pro Guide

 Review the LixelGO preview before starting the next segment.
 Check coverage in the unique area and in the overlap zone.
 A gap discovered now can be rescanned.
 A gap discovered during post-processing requires returning to site.

-Marking Connection Points
+Marking Control Points

 When consecutive segments are connected by control points rather than RTK, the shared points must be marked with exactly the same name in both segments.
-The procedure for marking connection points is specific and must be followed precisely, the position consistency requirements are strict.
+The procedure for marking control points is specific and must be followed precisely, the position consistency requirements are strict.

-The Connection Point Procedure
+The Control Point Procedure

 1